vegarwaage/audiobooks-for-plex/VISION.md

 ## Purpose

-PlexRunner brings audiobook listening from a personal Plex server to Garmin watches for phone-free listening during runs, workouts, and outdoor activities.
+AudiobooksForPlex brings audiobook listening from a personal Plex server to Garmin watches for phone-free listening during runs, workouts, and outdoor activities.

 The app eliminates the dependency on a phone connection by downloading audiobooks directly to the watch, enabling users to enjoy their personal audiobook library anywhere with just their watch and headphones.